w3f/polguard/e2e/README.md

 The e2e tests are configured using the `e2e/configs/e2e.yaml` file.
 This file contains settings for:

 - Chain service: URL and target block number
-- API service: URL and incident handler type to check for
+- Incident service: URL and incident handler type to check for
 - Matrix service: Homeserver URL, room ID, and message pattern to look for

 ## Required Environment Variables